m-schoeman/resampled-lda/README.md

  ```
  python main_pipeline.py spot_single
  ```
 Note that this __only__ runs the resampled LDA pipeline on the __whole__ SPOT dataset.
 If you want to run a different pipeline, you can go into the Utils.py file and in the function create_lda_pipelines() modify the variable in the classifier dictionary from ResLDA() to SLDA(), to run the shrinkage LDA.

-If you only want to run the pipeline on one subject, you can modify the command in the Anaconda prompt:
+If you only want to run the chosen pipeline on one subject, you can modify the command in the Anaconda prompt:
  ```
  python main_pipeline.py spot_single 0
  ```